So yes, if you're not careful with your chicken, you (or someone else) could end up with a nasty case of food poisoning.

 Fresh chicken needs to be kept cold, both to extend its shelf life and to prevent the growth of harmful bacteria.
 That's because temperature is one of the six factors that contribute to the growth of bacteria that cause food poisoning.

 Packages of chicken you buy at the store should obviously feel cold to the touch, and should be among the last items you select before checking out.
 Use an extra plastic bag to prevent leakage onto other items in your grocery cart.

-Once you're home, you should immediately place your chicken in a refrigerator that maintains a temperature of 40°F or colder.
-The official recommendation is that you use it within 2 days, but to ensure maximum freshness, it's best either to use it the day you bring it home, or freeze it.
+Once you're home, you should immediately place your chicken in a refrigerator that maintains a temperature of 40 F or colder.
+The official recommendation is that you use it within two days, but to ensure maximum freshness, it's best either to use it the day you bring it home or freeze it.
 Even if you know you're going to have to thaw it the day after that, freeze it anyway.